ashlynnpai/simple-wp/README.md

-It is a simplified version of my travel Bootstrap theme.
+This is a simplified version of my travel Bootstrap theme.
 It lacks a landing page uses a list of blog posts as the home page.
 It has a right sidebar which is customized through the dashboard.

     This program is free software: you can redistribute it and/or modify